HarryMumford/t9/README.md

 - [x] Write more integration tests simulating user clicks
 - [ ] Test actions and reducers
 - [ ] Use frequency of use to order the predictions
+- [ ] Use a deep suggestions to find predictions higher in the trie
 - [ ] (Front end) Add delete button / reset button
 - [ ] (Front end) Add key press options